Project Setup

 The Memory Bank serves as the AI assistant's primary reference for understanding project context, enabling more effective and contextually-aware assistance throughout development.

-Set up the VibeSpecs MCP Server to enable structured, spec-driven development workflow in Cursor:
+Set up the VibeSpecs MCP Server to enable structured, spec-driven development workflow in Cursor / VS Code:

 - Install VibeSpecs MCP Server

-- follow installation instructions from VibeSpecs MCP Server
+- Follow installation instructions from Spec-Diven Dev MCP

-The VibeSpecs MCP Server provides a systematic approach to feature development, ensuring thorough planning and consistent implementation across your project.
+The Spec-Driven Dev MCP Server provides a systematic approach to feature development, ensuring thorough planning and consistent implementation across your project.

 Next Steps